bhaba-ranjan/drug-discovery-ANN/README.md

 The majority of effort went `into choosing the best size neural network` with respective `regularization` hypermeter.
 As soon as I started training **without regularization** the NN started **overfitting** to the data starting from _2nd iteration_.
 After some research it was apparent to use regularization parameters.
 I had 3 options: `L1, L2 regularization and Dropout` method.
 L1 and L2 penalizes weights while drop out omits certain neurons. `L1 could make a weight 0` while `L2 is extremely slow` in pushing weight `towards 0`.
 I did not use the feature subset.
 In other words, I wanted the `NN to decide which feature to omit/reduce` by using loss fucntion and backpropagation.
 I wanted the weights to be 0 for irrelevant features so, I used `L1 regularization`.

-Choosing the right for L1 regularization was another challenging task.
+Choosing the right value for L1 regularization was another challenging task.
 To come up with a value that works, I tried different 𝝺 values.
 Went with
 `bigger values first`.
 They did **not let the model fit** to the data.
 Then I tried smaller values which **led to overfitting**.
 Sort of like **binary search** I used intermediate values to come up with the value that worked.

 <h3>Loss Function</h3>